Our history

 1996

-The success of MIKE led to the creation of an advisory market and we began opening offices around the world.
+The success of MIKE led to the creation of an advisory market, and we start opening offices around the world.
 In many cases, we hired the sales agents who sold our MIKE software in their home countries and welcomed them to the DHI family.

 2000

 In the 1990s, the Ecological Modelling Centre (EMC) was set up through a collaboration with the Institute for Water Environment (VKI).
-Our merger with VKI in the 2000s enabled us to offer a holistic approach to solving water challenges related to hydrology, groundwater and agriculture.
+In the 2000s, we merge with VKI to offer a holistic approach to solving water challenges related to hydrology, groundwater and agriculture.

-DHI's Earth Observation knowledge hub, a cooperation between University of Copenhagen and DHI, was started in year 2000.
-The main purpose was to apply the science of satellite remote sensing to create and disseminate knowledge and services to a wider audience.
+We set up DHI's Earth Observation knowledge hub, a cooperation between the University of Copenhagen and DHI.
+The main purpose is to apply the science of satellite remote sensing to create and disseminate knowledge and services to a wider audience.

 2005